 Since the unit is equipped with an automatic gas ignition system, the unit heater must be installed such that the gas ignition control system is not directly exposed to water spray, rain or dripping water.
-Do not install or operate the unit outdoors.

 NOTICE: Location of unit heaters is related directly to the selection of sizes.
 Basic rules are as follows: